Tropical “miracle tree” moringa oleifera may support overall health in multiple ways.

 - Antioxidant activity.
 Moringa contains potent antioxidant compounds.

 - Improved cardiovascular health.
-Moringa has been shown to reduce elevated blood pressure and cholesterol levels.
+Moringa has been shown to reduce elevated blood sugar, pressure, and cholesterol levels.

 - Anti-inflammatory activity.
 Moringa may reduce inflammation, which is involved in conditions such as allergies and autoimmunity.